Literary Device

 Teaching Foreshadowing with Movie Clips

 After each movie clip, we discussed how it relates to each specific type of foreshadowing.
-Students then fill out a google slide graphic organizer detailing the four types of foreshadowing found in our short story.
+Students then fill out a Google Slides graphic organizer detailing the four types of foreshadowing found in our short story.

 Conclusion